-Please visit the following website: www.CMS.gov/About-CMS/Agency- Information/Emergency/index.html for information on how to obtain needed care during a disaster.
+Please visit the following website: www.CMS.gov/About-CMS/Agency-Information/ Emergency/index.html for information on how to obtain needed care during a disaster.

-Generally, during a disaster, your plan will allow you to obtain care from out-of-network providers at in-network cost-sharing.
+Generally, if you cannot use an in-network provider during a disaster, your plan will allow you to obtain care from out-of-network providers at in-network cost-sharing.